Giuseppe-Della-Corte/WikiSearchEngine/README.md

 The English Wikipedia sub-set has been reduced to make the upload easier.

 ### Authors ###
-WikiSearchEngine was developed as a group project for the Information Retrieval course, Uppsala University.
+WikiSearchEngine was developed as a group project for the Information Retrieval course, Master in Language Technology, Uppsala University.

 Authors: Giuseppe Della Corte, Ugo Loobuyck

 Course: Information Retrieval

 Master of Language Technology, Uppsala University